jc141x/jc141-bash/setup/readme.md

 <br><br>

 ### Additional Information
-All releases are tested on Arch Linux or EndeavourOS using either an EXT4, BTRFS or XFS filesystems.
+All releases are tested on Arch Linux or EndeavourOS using either EXT4, BTRFS or XFS filesystems.
 <br><br>

 ### GUI Libary